docker/docs/get-started/02_our_app.md

 ## Build the app's container image

-In order to build the [container image](../get-started/overview.md/#docker-objects), you'll need to use a `Dockerfile`.
+In order to build the [container image](../get-started/overview.md/#docker-objects){:target="_blank" rel="noopener" class="_"}, you'll need to use a `Dockerfile`.
 A Dockerfile is simply a text-based file with no file extension.
 A Dockerfile contains a script of instructions that Docker uses to create a container image.

 1. In the `app` directory, the same location as the `package.json` file, create a file named `Dockerfile`.
 You can use the following commands below to create a Dockerfile based on your operating system.